 Rule 7: Legibility

 PokéFarm allows players to modify their About Mes, forum posts, and forum signatures through the use of both BBCode and CSS.
 Any changes made to background colour, font colour, font type, or font size may not result in content that is unreadable, or difficult/painful to read.
 "Difficult to read" is subjective; if in doubt, report it for review by the Moderator Team.
 For more information, see the Legibility Guidelines.
 A. Site Skins Customisable site skins let players set background and text colours that are visible only to them.
 Background and text colours defined by BBCode and CSS override the colours set by a player's site skin.
 Because of this, should you choose to modify the colours of your public content through BBCode/CSS, you must define colours for your background, text, and text links.
 For example, if you set your text colour as "black", but don't set a background colour, a player using a site skin with a black background will see your post as black text on a black background, or completely illegible.
-B. Flashing Images PokéFarm does not allow the public posting of content that could potentially trigger life-threatening seizures in those with epilepsy or other seizure disorders, or migraines in other sensitive people.
+B. Epilepsy Triggers PokéFarm does not allow the public posting of content that could potentially trigger life-threatening seizures in those with epilepsy or other seizure disorders, or migraines in other sensitive people.
 This includes flashing, blinking, or flickering images.
 C. Image Size In general, keep images posted on-site within reasonable size limits, such as a maximum of 600x800px.
 Larger images risk being cut off or being otherwise unviewable.
 D. Templates Templates may not be larger than 600px wide and 400px tall, minus the template's internal contents.
 Templates must be equally legible whether viewed from a computer or a mobile device; the template must not appear to have been cut off when using a mobile device.
 From a PC, you may see how your template would look on a mobile device by using Alt+1.
 Similarly, templates designed for use in the forums may not fit properly in a player's About Me, and vice versa, resulting in a broken (and potentially illegible) template.

 Rule 8: Spoilers